mathewsanders/Covid-19-Playground/README.md

 PlaygroundPage.current.setLiveView(Charts())
 ````

-## Output
+## CSV output

-Running the playground also generates an `output.csv` file in your Documents folder.
+Running the playground generates an `output.csv` file in your Documents folder.
 This contains the results of the model if needed for further post-processing.

 ![Preview of csv file generated from covid-19 playground](output.csv-preview.png)